epogrebnyak/justpath/README.md

 [reddit]: https://www.reddit.com/r/Python/comments/1aehs4i/clean_path_of_nonexistent_directories_with/

+It's a revolutionary...
+AI-powered... innovative...
+Yet no.

-Explore and correct PATH environment variable on both Windows and Linux.
+Just a simple utility to explore and generate `PATH` environment variable on both Windows and Linux.

 ## Basic usage